SandeepKumarUdarapu97/zeller-rn-codechallenge/README.md

 - Your app should have a list of selectable user types that include Admin and Manager.
 Selecting a user type should perform a query against listZellerCustomers using that user type as a filter.
 - Your app should run on IOS or android
 - Designs for the user feature are provided below (4).
 If you wish to add navigation, navigation bars, drawers etc, feel free to do so.
+- Tests are VERY important
+- Make sure to have clean and readable source code

 ## 3. Bonus Points